BishopFox/sliver-gui/README.md

 Because I value my development time more than your RAM.

-#### Why Not a Web Interface?

-Sliver clients connect over mTLS, which is not available from within a browser.
-Electron allows lets us to implement other native-host interactions that would otherwise not be possible.

 #### Is Electron Secure?

 I at least tried ¯\_(ツ)_/¯.
 You can [read more about the application architecture here](https://github.com/moloch--/reasonably-secure-electron).
 In short: